 The magnificent Opera House and Sydney Harbour Bridge aren’t the only worth admiring attraction in Australia.
 It is one of the world’s must-see countries, with a calm and pleasant environment that allows visitors to visit at any time of the year.

-will keep your eyes entertained for hours.
+The breathtaking beaches will keep your eyes entertained for hours.
 The Art Gallery of New South Wales and the Museum of Contemporary Arts are two popular sites for art lovers.
 Music fans can visit the Opera House or attend one of the free concerts.

 Sydney will never disappoint you, regardless of where you are from or what your interests are.